RatJuggler/developer-portfolio/README.md

   Content will be available at: `http://localhost:3000`

-### Production Example
+### Full Application

-A combined Docker file, with a docker-compose configuration, is available which could serve as the basis for a production environment but must not be used directly without at least adding some proper Nginx security configuration.

-- docker / combined - The public static files are served from Nginx whilst requests for template pages are proxied to the Node application.
+A docker-compose configuration, with a multi-stage Docker build, allows the complete application to be built and run.
+This includes an instance of Nginx to serve the public static files, a Node instance for the template application, and a front-end proxy which routes requests to these two instances as required.

   Create and run the images with: `docker-compose up -d`

   Content will be available at: `http://localhost:8080`

-For a more complete production implementation see [My Production Docker Build](https://github.com/RatJuggler/my-production-docker-build).

 ### Attributions: